-- When official height measuring is conducted height measurements will be recorded by the Society in its electronic database and owners/handlers will be provided with an official height certificate on the day it is performed. - 13.5.2.
+- 13.5.1.
+Height measuring will be recorded by the Society in its electronic database and owners/handlers will be provided with an official height certificate on the day it is performed.
+The venue, date, name of Official Measurer and measurement type (Annual/Limited/Life) will be recorded against the registered horse's details. - 13.5.2.
 Measurement Types consist of: - 13.5.2.1.
 Annual Measurement Horses aged 5 years and over The Annual Measurement is valid for 12 months from the date of measurement.
 The Measurement is automatically cancelled immediately once a new Measurement is issued.
 A horse may be re-measured for an Annual Measurement a minimum of nine (9) calendar months after the date of the previous Measurement. - 13.5.2.2.
 Limited Measurement Horses aged under 5 years The Limited Measurement is valid for 6 months from the date of measurement.
 The Measurement is automatically cancelled immediately once a new Measurement is issued